weirayao/torchprime/docs/sharding.md

 ## Conclusion

-Thanks to the GSPMD feature in the PyTorch/XLA framework, we can flexibly implement multi-dimensional parallelism purely from configuration without modifying the modeling code.
+Thanks to the SPMD feature in the PyTorch/XLA framework, you can flexibly implement multi-dimensional parallelism purely from configuration without modifying the modeling code.
 The examples in this guide demonstrates 1D FSDP but you may read on to [`llama-fsdp-tp.yaml`][llama-fsdp-tp] for combined